-4. Why did the early sodium lamps give such peculiar lighting, and \why were these these lamps good fog lamps rather than ordinary lighting?

-- 5. The wavelengths of visible light emitted from a hydrogen lamp are 656 nm, 486 nm, 434 nm and 410 nm. - (a) What photons energies do these correspond to? - (b) If they are all due to electron jumps down to the second energy level in the hydrogen atom at $-3.4 \,\mathrm{eV}$ , calculate the next four energy levels in eV. - 6.
+- 4. Why did the early sodium lamps give such peculiar lighting, and why were these lamps good fog lamps rather than ordinary lighting? - 5.
+The wavelengths of visible light emitted from a hydrogen lamp are 656 nm, 486 nm, 434 nm and 410 nm. - (a) What photons energies do these correspond to? - (b) If they are all due to electron jumps down to the second energy level in the hydrogen atom at $-3.4 \,\mathrm{eV}$, calculate the next four energy levels in eV. - 6.
 The diagram below shows the energy levels of mercury.

 - (a) Estimate the energy needed to excite the atom from the ground state to the highest energy level shown in the diagram. - (b) Mercury atoms in an excited state at -4.95 eV can de-excite directly or indirectly to the ground state.
-Show that the photons released could have six different energies. - (c) The lowest energy photons from the previous part have wavelengths of $5.65\,\mu m$ .
-Use this to calculate the energy difference between the two closely spaced levels.
+Show that the photons released could have six different energies. - (c) The highest energy photons from the previous part have wavelengths of 254 nm.
+Use this to calculate the energy of the level above the ground state for mercury.

+WOTAN DELUX BULBS

+Brightness 11W

+Power consumption 20%

+Lamp life 8000 h

+Not dimmable

-WOTAN DELUX BULBS Brightness 11W Power consumption 20% Lamp life 8000 h Not dimmable 11W 240-250 V 50/60 Hz
+11W 240-250 V 50/60 Hz